-- 1. Understanding the determination of IUPAC name and structure of organic compound from it - 2.
-Gaining the knowledge of different types of reactions and their mechanism - 3.
-Understanding the saturated and unsaturated hydrocarbons - 4.
-Study of different chemical bonds, vander Waals forces and knowing the properties, preparation and structure of different inert gases.
+- 1. To clarify the concept of IUPAC system of nomenclature and structure of organic compound from it - 2.
+To gain the knowledge of different types of reactions and their mechanism - 3.
+To understand the saturated and unsaturated hydrocarbons - 4.
+To Study of different chemical bonds, Vander Waals forces and knowing the properties, preparation and structure of different inert gases.